 - Driveability may be affected.
-Have the defective tyre renewed or repaired as soon as possible. - Do not drive faster than 80 km/h. - Drive particularly carefully on wet and snow-covered road surfaces.
+Have the defective tyre renewed or repaired as soon as possible. - Drive particularly carefully on wet and snow-covered road surfaces.

 Jump starting

 Do not start with quick charger.

 A vehicle with a discharged battery can be started using jump leads and the battery of another vehicle.